An elementary illustrated introduction to simplicial sets: Simplicial sets and morphisms

-\begin{example}Notice that, unlike simplicial maps on simplicial complexes, simplicial morphisms on simplicial sets are not completely determined by what happens on vertices.
-For example, consider the simplicial morphisms from $\Delta^1$ to the Delta set decomposition of the circle with two unique vertices of Example \ref{E: nonuniqueness}.
+\begin{example}Notice that, unlike simplicial maps on simplicial complexes, morphisms on simplicial sets are not completely determined by what happens on vertices.
+For example, consider the possible simplicial morphisms from $\Delta^1$ to the simplicial set corresponding to the Delta set of Example \ref{E: nonuniqueness}.
 If we have a simplicial morphism that takes $[0]$ to $[v_0]$ and $[1]$ to $[v_1]$, there are still two possibilities for where to send $[0,1]$. \end{example}

-\begin{example} On the other hand, given a map of \emph{ordered} simplicial complexes $f:X\to Y$, this induces a map of the associated simplicial sets obtained by adjoining all naturally occurring degenerate simplices, ie. all simplices of the form $[v_{i_0},\ldots, v_{i_n}]$ with $i_0\leq \ldots\leq i_n$, where all $v_{i_j}$ are vertices of some particular simplex of $X$ (or, respectively, of $Y$).
-In this case, a function on vertices \emph{does} determine a simplicial map. \end{example}
+\begin{example} On the other hand, given a map of ordered simplicial complexes $f\colon X\to Y$, this induces a map of the associated simplicial sets as constructed in Example \ref{E: comp to set}.
+In this case, a function on vertices \emph{does} determine a simplicial map because simplices of ordered simplicial complexes are determined uniquely by their vertices.
+This was the case for the simplicial morphism of Example \ref{E: simp mor v}. \end{example}

 \begin{remark} Notice that it is always enough to define a simplicial morphism by what it does to nondegenerate simplices.
 What happens to the degenerate simplices is forced by the definition since, e.g. $f(s_i(x))=s_i(f(x))$.
 Similarly, what happens on faces is forced by what happens on the simplices of which they are faces.
-Thus, altogether, simplicial morphisms can be described by specifying what they do to a rather small collection of nondegenerate simplices. \end{remark}
+Thus, altogether, simplicial morphisms can be described by specifying what they do to a comparatively small collection of nondegenerate simplices. \end{remark}

 From here on, we'll abandon the distinction between ``simplicial map'' and ``simplicial morphism'' and use the terms interchangeably as applied to simplicial sets.